lee-zhg/install-OKD-centos7-ibmcloud/README-manually.md

     ******
     ```

-1. The deployment starts the ansible playbook and may take a while to complete.
-It's good time for a coffee break.
+1. The deployment starts the ansible playbook and takes about 20-30 minutes to complete.

 1. When the deployment completes successfully, you should see similar information below.